 Traditionally, the financial markets around the world generally experience lower volume during the late summer and at the end of the year due to a slowdown in the business environment around holiday seasons.
-Therefore, our revenues tend to be strongest in the first quarter and lowest in the fourth quarter.
-For the year 2021, we earned approximately 28.2% of our revenues in the first quarter, while in 2020 we earned 29.3% of such revenues in the first quarter.
+Therefore, our revenues tend to be strongest in the first quarter and lowest in the second half of the year.
+For both of the years ended December 31, 2022 and 2021, we earned approximately 28.2% of our revenues in the first quarter.